Skip to main content

 • Name: Provide a descriptive name for your blueprint

-• Type: Select the appropriate blueprint type from available options
+• Type: Select the appropriate blueprint type from the available options

 Field Creation